 Now that we’ve got all that taken care off we’re off on a busy day filled with many of London’s best landmarks and attractions.

 *Please note that all times listed on here are approximate and will be based on things like how fast you walk, possible train delays, or unexpected crowds.
 I’ve done my best to estimate these based on my experiences in London to show you as much as possible in one day (albeit a fairly long, but definitely enjoyable, day).

 Yep it’s an early start but you’ve got places to go and things to see!
 You won’t be sorry you got up bright and early especially when you exit Westminster Station and look up and there it is…Big Ben!
-Unarguably London’s best known landmark and where our tour begins.
+Quite likely London’s best-known landmark, this is where the tour begins.
 Take some selfies or have your travel companions take your photo with Big Ben and then save them for later when you have free WiFi (at lunch) to post on all your social network sites.
 Don’t worry that lunch is a few hours off because with time zone differences people back home probably aren’t awake to see them yet anyway.
 Plus by lunch you’ll have even more cool pics to knock their socks off with.